UKIO

 Variety of fresh fruits and veggies in a market

-The Mediterranean diet has innumerable health benefits including:
+The Mediterranean diet has been linked to a wealth of health benefits, including:

 Grains in open sacks and olive oil on the shelves in a shop